duartesimo/duartesimo/README.md

 I'm currently looking for junior developer opportunities in Spain, ideally in Valencia, hybrid or remote.

 I'm especially interested in:
-- Full-stack development
+- Full-stack web development
-- Backend development
 - Web applications
 - Software engineering
+- Cloud infrastructure and DevOps fundamentals
 - Scalable and maintainable systems